rav3ndust/DarkNightsRising/README.md

 # dependencies

-*dialog* and *flite*.
-Both programs should be available in every major Linux distribution's repositories.
+*dialog*, *mpg123*, and *flite*.
+These programs should be available in every major Linux distribution's repositories.

 When work on the installation script for the game is finished, I will hope to have it check for the dependencies and auto-install them if they aren't already on the player's machine.